Przemysł II: Widowhood

 It is unknown why the Margraves of Brandenburg would avenge the murder of Ludgarda, since this could place them in a dangerous position, considering their alliance with Pomerelia-Greater Poland.
-The reports of the Kronika oliwska were repeated in Mecklenburg by chronicler Ernst von Kirchberg, a wandering bard from Thuringia, who around 1378 appears at the court of Duke Albert II of Mecklenburg (Ludgarda's nephew) on occasion to his wedding.
-Shortly after von Kirchberg wanted to show his thanks for the Duke's hospitality and wrote a long rhyming poem, in which he also mentions Ludgarda.
-The story of the chronicler was as follows: Przemysł II, at the instigation of his mother Elizabeth of Wrocław (who is well known had died in 1265, a long time before the marriage of her son) asked his wife for a divorce and return her to Mecklenburg.
+The reports of the Kronika oliwska were repeated in Mecklenburg by chronicler Ernst von Kirchberg, a wandering bard from Thuringia, who around 1378 appears at the court of Duke Albert II of Mecklenburg (Ludgarda's nephew) on occasion of his wedding.
+Shortly after, von Kirchberg wanted to show his thanks for the Duke's hospitality and wrote a long rhyming poem, in which he also mentions Ludgarda.
+The story of the chronicler was as follows: Przemysł II, at the instigation of his mother Elizabeth of Wrocław (who is well known to have died in 1265, a long time before the marriage of her son), asked his wife for a divorce and returned her to Mecklenburg.
 In view of her refusal because "What God has joined, men must not divide", Przemysł II decided her imprisonment in the tower, where he tried to persuade her again to accept a divorce.
 Finally, due to her obstinacy, Przemysł II killed her with his own dagger.
-In this event he was helped by one of his ministers, who finished the deed by suffocating a dying Ludgarda with a towel.
+In this event, he was helped by one of his ministers, who finished the deed by suffocating a dying Ludgarda with a towel.

-The last important source for the history of Ludgarda are Annals of Jan Długosz, who wrote about this events almost two centuries after (around 1480).
+The last important source for the history of Ludgarda is Annals of Jan Długosz, who wrote about these events almost two centuries after (around 1480).
 Długosz was the first chronicler who locates Poznań as the place of Ludgarda's death.
-Besides, he established her date of death on 14 December, who is corroborated by contemporary sources as a date of her burial.
+Besides, he established her date of death on 14 December, which is corroborated by contemporary sources as a date of her burial.
 Modern historiography generally supports the complete innocence of Przemysł II in the sudden death of his wife.

-Based on the findings of Brygida Kürbis, it can be concluded that the 10-year marriage of Przemysł II and Ludgarda wasn't successful, and over time it became more obvious to everyone that the ducal couple was unable to have children, although this couldn't be completely certain, because Ludgarda in 1283 was at most only 23 years old.
-Nevertheless, is assumed that Przemysł II's growing aversion to his wife because of her infertility was well known by all.
-So when in mid-December 1283 Ludgarda died suddenly and separated (evidenced by her death in Gniezno, away from Przemysł II's court in Poznań), raised suspicion that the death of the duchess was unnatural.
+Based on the findings of Brygida Kürbis, it can be concluded that the 10-year marriage of Przemysł II and Ludgarda wasn't successful, and over time, it became more obvious to everyone that the ducal couple was unable to have children, although this couldn't be completely certain, because Ludgarda in 1283 was at most only 23 years old.
+Nevertheless, it is assumed that Przemysł II's growing aversion to his wife because of her infertility was well known by all.
+So when in mid-December 1283 Ludgarda died suddenly and separated (evidenced by her death in Gniezno, away from Przemysł II's court in Poznań), raising suspicion that the death of the duchess was unnatural.
 Nobody, however, had evidence of this.
-Contributing to rumors was that in the 13th-century medical knowledge was negligible, and therefore often sudden death of a young person was interpreted as unnatural.
-In addition, the duke's rejection of a proper mourning to his wife, who was universally liked, increased the suspicions against Przemysł II.
+Contributing to rumors was the fact that in the 13th century, medical knowledge was negligible, and therefore, the sudden death of a young person was often interpreted as unnatural.
+In addition, the duke's rejection of a proper mourning for his wife, who was universally liked, increased the suspicions against Przemysł II.